YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

     # clear; doParseCnfEnvVars <<path-to-cnf-file>>
     bash src/bash/qto/qto.sh -a backup-postgres-table -t my_table

 ### 3.4.
+Backup only the database tables insert data

+    # obs you have to have the shell vars pre-loaded !!!
+    bash src/bash/qto/qto.sh -a backup-postgres-db-inserts

+### 3.5.
 Restore a database
 You restore a database by first running the pgsql scripts of the project database and than restoring the insert data

-    # obs you have to have the shell vars pre-loaded !!!
-    bash src/bash/qto/qto.sh -a backup-postgres-db-inserts

     psql -d $postgres_db_name < \
     dat/mix/sql/pgsql/dbdumps/dev_qto/dev_qto.20180813_202202.insrt.dmp.sql

+#### 3.5.1.
+Restore a database from full database backup
+You restore a database by basically creating first the empty database and applying the dump file to that database.
+Practice this several times in dev before going to tst !!!

+    # if you DO HAVE THE DB - probably not a bad idea to first backup it !!!
+    # bash src/bash/qto/qto.sh -a backup-postgres-db
+    # psql -d postgres -c "CREATE DATABASE dev_qto;"
+    # drop it if it was there ...
+    # psql -d postgres -c "DROP DATABASE dev_qto;"

+    # create the db
+    psql -d postgres -c "CREATE DATABASE dev_qto;"

+    psql -d dev_qto < dat/mix/2020/2020-01/2020-01-11/sql/tst_qto/tst_qto.20200111_195947.full.dmp.sql

+#### 3.5.2.
+Restore a database from db inserts file
+This type of restore assumes you are 100% sure that the schema you took the db inserts backup from is the same as the schema you are applying the db inserts to, which should be the case when you are restoring data from the same qto version db.
+In qto we do not believe in migrations, which is a totally different discussion, but if you do not have the same schema you WILL HAVE errors and you ARE basically on your own, because you ended-up here by basically NOT taking regularly backups and not applying regular updates and that is YOUR fault and not the fault of the product instance owner you are getting the qto source from ....

+    # if you DO HAVE THE DB - probably not a bad idea to first backup it !!!
+    # bash src/bash/qto/qto.sh -a backup-postgres-db
+    # psql -d postgres -c "CREATE DATABASE dev_qto;"
+    # drop it if it was there ...
+    # psql -d postgres -c "DROP DATABASE dev_qto;"

+    bash src/bash/qto/qto.sh -a run-qto-db-ddl

+    psql -d $postgres_db_name < \
+    dat/mix/sql/pgsql/dbdumps/dev_qto/dev_qto.20180813_202202.insrt.dmp.sql

-### 3.5.
+### 3.6.
 Restore a database table
 You restore a database table by first running the pgsql scripts of the project database or ONLY for that table and than restoring the insert data from the table insert file.

     # re-apply the table ddl